-where $\delta\bm{\varphi}$ is the scalar field fluctuation and $\psi$ is a part of the diagonal metric perturbation~\cite{Bardeen:1980kt,Kodama:1984ziu,Mukhanov:1990me}.
-Furthermore, it is necessary to consider the fluctuations in the vertical direction with respect to the inflation trajectory, which give rise to the isocurvature perturbation~\cite{Wands:2002bn,Peterson:2010np}
+where $\delta\bm{\varphi}$ denotes the scalar-field fluctuation and $\psi$ is a component of the diagonal metric perturbation~\cite{Bardeen:1980kt,Kodama:1984ziu,Mukhanov:1990me}.
+Furthermore, one must consider the fluctuations in the direction orthogonal to the inflationary trajectory, which give rise to the isocurvature perturbation~\cite{Wands:2002bn,Peterson:2010np}: